apereo/cas/cas-server-documentation/installation/Database-Authentication.md

 is inside the same database table.
 Supports settings for number of iterations as well as private salt.

+This password encoding method, combines the private Salt and the public salt which it prepends to the password before hashing.
+If multiple iterations are used, the bytecode Hash of the first iteration is rehashed without the salt values.
+The final hash is converted to Hex before comparing it to the database value.

 {% highlight xml %}

 <util:constant id="ALG" static-field="org.apache.commons.codec.digest.MessageDigestAlgorithms.SHA_512"/>